-Figure 2.2.
+Figure 4.
 High-level View of a Service Provider

-Service implementation
+Service Implementation

-The service implementation in Artix ESB can be created using either C++ or Java and is based on code generated from the logical portion of the service endpoint's contract.
+The service implementation in Artix ESB for C++ can be created using C++.
+The service implementation in Artix ESB for Java can be created using Java and is based on code generated from the logical portion of the service endpoint's contract.
 Artix ESB loads the object that contains the logic for the service and creates a servant that wraps the implementation so that it can be managed by the runtime.